 Normalizing anxiety helps to reduce a client’s sense of shame or feeling that there’s something wrong with them (Welford, 2010).
 Here’s an example of an anxiety psychoeducation video.

-For further reading about psychoeducation, this article offers 48 Ways to Apply Psychoeducation as a Coach, while our article Coaching for Anxiety offers podcasts and techniques that you can use with your clients.
+For further reading about psychoeducation, this article explains how to provide Psychoeducation in Groups, while our article Coaching for Anxiety offers podcasts and techniques that you can use with your clients.

 2. Anxiety monitoring